NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/oncomatrix.md

 The default sort setting sorts the cases 'by presence' under 'Basic' sort settings.

-Click the second option ‘by consequence’ to change the sorting.
+Click the second option `by consequence` to change the sorting.
 The matrix reloads with the new sorting as shown below.

 [![Sort oncomatrix by consequence](./images/oncomatrix/20.1-by_consequence.png)](./images/oncomatrix/20.1-by_consequence.png 'Click to see the full image.')